The Munchies Art Club proudly presents Gabrielle Graessle. Graessle is a contemporary artist from Switzerland who now lives and works in Spain.

 The studios are not ready yet, there is still a lack of infrastructures, such as the kitchen, bathrooms, solar panels, and facilities. it is a project that they have been working on for a long time and hope to finish sometime soon.

-#gabriellegraessle #contemporaryartist #outsiderart #artcollector #spain #switzerland #spotlight #focus #artistfocus #munchiesartclub
+#gabriellegraessle #contemporaryartist #outsiderart #artcollector #spain #switzerland #spotlight #featured #artistfocus #munchiesartclub